Note: My general statement of faith can be found here.

 In addition, since there’s so much harmony between BCT and NCT regarding their view of Israel and the Church, I don’t have to change anything I’ve written about it.
 That’s a bonus.

 Note: There’s nothing wrong with the name Baptist Covenant Theology, but I think a better designation for this Christocentric theology would be Christ-Covenant Theology or Christ-Fulfillment Theology—since He, and He alone fulfills God’s will and God’s plan of redemption.
+All the Covenants had Jesus in view.
 All the promises and prophecies relating to Israel and the Church are fulfilled in Him.
-All the Covenants have Jesus in view.
 Another reason I offer these two names is that a non-Baptist may see the name Baptist and immediately conclude that this is not a theology they would agree with, and not even bother reading about it.
 But truth is truth, and so this is for every Christian.
 Even though I’m Baptistic in my overall theology, I recognize that removing the name Baptist avails itself better to the entire Body of Christ.

 Components of My Theology